YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For FUE, the usual setting is local anesthesia, often with adrenaline in the local anesthetic, and a long period sitting or lying while the scalp is treated.
 The surgical field is the scalp, but the patient still has to tolerate the day safely.
 Heart rhythm issues, unstable blood pressure, breathing symptoms, recent infection, fainting or dizziness around surgery, and significant lung disease all matter.

-A form cannot replace interpretation.
-The form collects information.
-The surgeon still has to connect that information to the planned hair transplant, the donor area, the expected graft number, the length of the procedure, and the patient’s general condition.
+A form collects facts, but it does not interpret risk.
+I still have to connect those facts to the planned hair transplant, the donor area, the expected graft number, the length of the procedure, and the patient’s general condition.

 If you are healthy, active, have no heart or lung symptoms, take no relevant medication, and are having a low risk plan under local anesthesia, routine ECG or chest imaging may add very little.
 A normal result can feel reassuring, but it is not a guarantee.